 Why NDR's are Disabled Initially

 Since we will be handling the bounces, you will not see any come in to your original return path address.
 Along with the ability to view message failure details in the reports section of the Control Panel, you can also take advantage of our suite of APIs to access failure data and details.
-Our Notification API will push, in real-time, all failure events that occur in response to the messages you are sending.
+Our webhooks will push, in real-time, all failure events that occur in response to the messages you are sending.

 NDR failure alerts can also cause backscatter spam.
-This occurs when failures notifications are directed to forged From addresses on malicious email messages.
+This occurs when failure notifications are directed to forged From addresses on malicious email messages.
 We always reserve the right to disable NDRs at any time if we detect any malicious abuse of these options, or if we determine that it is causing a negative impact on our business, network, or our other customers.